milos-pujic/cypress-cucumber-e2e-tests/docs/minikube-setup.md

 - Virtualization Engine
   - for Windows `Hyper-V`
   - for Mac `HyperKit`
-- Additionally needed tools and command line interfaces
+- Additionally tools and command line interfaces
   - Docker CLI
-  - Docker Build X
+  - Docker Build X (for MacOS only)
 - Host File Configuration

 ### Install minikube on Windows